 The success of a patent application relies mostly on the way we present our information to the patent office.
-If it is convincing enough, chances are, that it might grant patent comparatively in a lesser time period.
-Patent drawings are one of those tools that we use in patent application.
+If it is convincing enough, chances are, that it might grant patent comparatively in a lesser period.
+Patent drawings are one of those tools that we use in the patent application.
 The objective is to let examiners understand the functionality or design of our patents without putting much stress.
 In other words, we can say is, that, the patent drawing symbols strengthens an application and increases the probability of patent grant manifold.
 Though it is not mandatory, it adds a lot to its quality and hence, inventors ought to provide such a patent illustration that can present their invention/design in a much more convincing way.

 Patent Drawing Symbols: Significance

 Creating drawings for an invention is not like casual drawings that we use in our day to day life.
-It is because, in this case, you need to follow rules, set forth by the respective patent office religiously and a single dash-line could make or break your overall goal.
+It is because, in this case, you need to follow the rules, set forth by the respective patent office religiously and a single dash-line could make or break your overall goal.
 Here, the draftsperson needs to have adequate technical knowledge of the domain to which the invention belongs and acquaintances with a patent regulatory framework.
 Lagging in any of these two dimensions could be detrimental to your application as one may not put or present the information as required by the respective patent regulatory framework.